 - Call local therapy providers and ask questions such as: (1) How long is the waiting list to get started with service?
 (2) Tell me about the skills and experience of your therapists.
 (3) Are parents involved in the sessions and how are home programs carried out?

 Note: If your child is under 3 years old, be sure to contact Early Steps – a state-funded program for early intervention.

 Who do you recommend for occupational therapy in Lakeland or Brandon, FL?

-I have personally worked alongside or collaborated with therapists in these Lakeland, FL and Brandon, FL settings and I can personally speak for their credibility, ethics, practice standards, and professional skill.
+Over the years, I have personally worked alongside or collaborated with therapists in these Lakeland, FL and Brandon, FL settings.
+I cannot speak to their current therapist team or practice standards, but this is where I would start.